-- Black type, or occasional coloured type for highlighting purposes - Single column - White A4 size paper with at least 0.5 cm margin on each side, top and bottom - Text must be size 12 point Times New Roman or an equivalent size before converting to PDF format and must be legible to assessors. - Otherwise, a highly legible font type must be used: Arial, Courier, Palatine and Helvetica subject to them being an equivalent size to 12 point Times New Roman. - o Variants such as mathematical typesetting languages may also be used. - References can be in 10 point Times New Roman or equivalent - Applicants should note that colour graphs, colour photographs, detailed graphics, and grey scale objects may be reproduced in black and white. - Additional text uploaded as PDF may appear slightly reduced in size due to NCMAS formatting of attachments. - Additional text uploaded in PDF form should be directly generated rather than scanned to maximise the quality of reproduction. - The NCMAS Secretariat reserves the right to seek an original electronic copy of the Proposal to determine that the text meets these requirements.
+- Black type, or occasional coloured type for highlighting purposes - White A4 size paper with at least 0.5 cm margin on each side, top and bottom - Text must be size 12 point Times New Roman or an equivalent size before converting to PDF format and must be legible to assessors. - Otherwise, a highly legible font type must be used: Arial, Courier, Palatine and Helvetica subject to them being an equivalent size to 12 point Times New Roman. - Variants such as mathematical typesetting languages may also be used. - References can be in 10 point Times New Roman or equivalent - Applicants should note that colour graphs, colour photographs, detailed graphics, and grey scale objects may be reproduced in black and white. - The NCMAS Secretariat reserves the right to seek an original electronic copy of the Proposal to determine that the text meets these requirements.